-All tuition accounts for a given year must be paid in full before a child will be permitted to attend The WellSpring School during the following school year.
+All tuition accounts for a given year must be paid in full before a child will be permitted to attend WellSpring during the following school year.

-No child who has an outstanding tuition balance shall be permitted to graduate from WellSpring or be promoted to the next grade level without consent of the school management.
+No child who has an outstanding tuition balance shall be permitted to graduate from The WellSpring Private School or be promoted to the next grade level without consent of the school management.
 No transcripts, transfers, or report cards will be issued for students with outstanding balances.

-Persistent delinquent accounts may result in suspension of services for students including: PowerSchool, Canvas, ClassTag etc.
+Persistent delinquent accounts may result in suspension of services for students in line with the MOE and including: PowerSchool, Canvas, etc.